 I Lost to a Girl

 There are many girls who have been successful on their boys team.
 This helps create interest and an open door for other girls to join the team when there are no other opportunities.
 But it has also caused a stir among girls who exclusively compete against boys: they begin to fear loosing to a girl.
 Or maybe the reality is, they fear their teammates knowing they've lost to a girl.
 The challenge comes when male and female teammates begin to make fun of a teammate.
 They quantify a loss against a boy as "normal," but a loss against a girl as a failure.
-Maybe you thought this blog would be about a boy loosing to a girl.
+Maybe you thought this blog would be about a boy losing to a girl.
 We've all heard these stories.
-As the sport grows a new, unfortunate narrative arises.
+As the sport for girls continues to grow, a new and unfortunate narrative arises.

 Has our thinking become complacent to pretend that if you are beating the boys, you would never lose to a girl?
 That is completely false.
 First, there is nothing about competition that guarantees you a win.
 For me, the mental stress from such unexpected losses would have made me quit this sport a long time ago!
 By creating this fallacy, we are lessening the values we put on female athletes in general.
 Would you want the girl you beat to be made fun of because she lost to you?
 Would that mean you aren't a good athlete, all because you are a girl?
 There is no way the fastest growing sport in the US is not producing good female athletes.